-- a corporation, the majority of whose voting stock is owned by the taxpaying utility; - obligations of the United States, any state, territory or possession of the United States, or the District of Columbia; - obligations of a foreign country; and - any obligation from any political subdivision or governmental instrumentality of any of the foregoing.
+- a corporation, the majority of whose voting stock is owned by the taxpaying utility; - obligations of the United States; any state, territory, or possession of the United States; or the District of Columbia; - obligations of a foreign country; and - any obligation from any political subdivision or governmental instrumentality of any of the foregoing.

-For each period shown in Columns A and B, compute receipts from interest and dividends from sources within New York State that are received from corporate and noncorporate entities.
-Enter in column 1 the name of the entity that paid the interest or dividend.
-Enter in column 2 the type of security (i.e., stock, bond, interest bearing cash account, etc.).
-Enter in column 3 the amount of interest or dividends received.
-Enter in column 4 the issuer's allocation percentage of the corporation that issued the security (always enter the issuer's allocation percentage from the year immediately preceding the current tax year).
-The issuer's allocation percentage is used to compute the amount of interest and dividends allocated to New York State.
+Compute receipts from interest and dividends from sources within New York State that are received from corporate and noncorporate entities.
+Enter in column A the name of the entity that paid the interest or dividend.
+Enter in column B the type of security (that is, stock, bond, or interest-bearing cash account).
+Enter in column C the amount of interest or dividends received.
+Enter in column D the issuer's allocation percentage of the corporation that issued the security (always enter the issuer's allocation percentage from the year immediately preceding the current tax year).
+Use the issuer's allocated to New York State in column E.

-In the event the entity that issued the security was not a corporate entity, the amount of interest or dividends allocated to New York State is determined by the percentage of capital employed in New York State by the payer of the stock, bonds, interest bearing cash account, etc., for the year immediately preceding the current tax year.
+In the event the entity that issued the security was not a corporate entity, the amount of interest or dividends allocated to New York State is determined by the percentage of capital employed in New York State by the payer of the stock, bond, interest-bearing cash account, or other security, for the year immediately preceding the current tax year.
 Attach a statement showing the computation of the payer's capital employed in New York State, as compared to total capital employed everywhere.